 44 Times Halloween Face Paint Basically Blew Our Minds

-This year, there is no better way to up your Halloween game than with the help of two of our fave things — face paint and Pinterest.
-From Sugar Skulls to Corpse Brides, face paint is the longest lasting and most vivid way to bring your ghastly and ghoulish dream looks into reality.
-While makeup artists create some incredible styles using traditional makeup, we’ve started to appreciate the added drama that face paint brings.
+There is no better way to up your Halloween game than with the help of two of our fave things — face paint and our feeds.
+From Sugar Skulls to Corpse Brides, face paint is the most vivid way to bring your ghastly and ghoulish dream looks into reality.
+While makeup artists create incredible styles using traditional makeup, we’ve started to appreciate the added drama that face paint brings.
 Trust us, it looks way more complicated than it is, but once you get the hang of it, you might even sport a style for your next festival look.
 Scroll down for some of the most eye-catching looks you can sport on Halloween night.

 2. Half Sugar Skull: Go halfsies on your DIY sugar skull so you don’t have to worry about keeping it symmetrical.
 Add your favorite lip color and a creative costume for a memorable look. (via Brit + Co)